balaji-creator/Ex.No.10/README.md

 2. Refined Content: A more detailed and structured output, achieved by applying more advanced prompt techniques.
 3. Multiple Versions: Different versions of the content, showing the effect of prompt changes on the output.
 4. Final Version: The polished version of the content after incorporating feedback and refining the prompts.
+## output
+Select a Topic
+Chosen Topic: Article on Climate Change

+Use Basic Prompts
+Prompt: “Write an article on climate change.”

+Output (First Draft): Climate change is the long-term alteration of Earth’s climate due to natural processes and human activities.
+Rising global temperatures, melting ice caps, and extreme weather events are major consequences.
+Human actions like burning fossil fuels, deforestation, and industrialization are increasing greenhouse gases, leading to global warming.

+Refine Your Prompts
+Prompt (Refined with Answer Engineering + Decision Making): “Write a structured article on climate change with the following sections: Introduction, Causes, Effects, and Solutions.
+Use simple language suitable for educational purposes.”

+Output (Refined Draft):

+Introduction: Climate change refers to long-term shifts in temperature and weather patterns, largely caused by human activities.

+Causes: Fossil fuel burning, deforestation, and industrialization release greenhouse gases like CO₂ and methane.

+Effects: Rising sea levels, frequent floods, droughts, heatwaves, and loss of biodiversity.

+Solutions: Use of renewable energy, afforestation, waste reduction, and international cooperation through agreements like the Paris Accord.

+Evaluate the Output
+Clarity: Improved compared to first draft; structured and easy to follow.

+Creativity/Originality: Moderate – factual and educational.

+Accuracy: Correct, mentions key causes and solutions.

+Tone/Style: Educational, formal, and suitable for awareness campaigns or reports.

+Iterate for Improvement
+Prompt (With Semantic Filtering + Tail Generation): “Rewrite the article on climate change with a persuasive tone, include real-world examples, and end with a call to action.”

+Final Output (Polished Article): Climate change is no longer a distant threat – it is happening here and now.
+Rising global temperatures have already caused devastating floods in Pakistan, wildfires in Australia, and record-breaking heatwaves across Europe.
+The main culprits are human actions: burning coal and oil, clearing forests, and overusing natural resources.

+The effects are alarming – melting glaciers are raising sea levels, extreme droughts are threatening food security, and millions of species are at risk of extinction.

+But there is still hope.
+Countries are investing in renewable energy like solar and wind.
+Communities are adopting sustainable farming and waste management practices.
+Agreements such as the Paris Climate Accord show that global cooperation is possible.

+Each of us has a role to play – from conserving electricity and planting trees to reducing plastic use.
+If we act together today, we can still protect the planet for future generations.
+The time to act is now.
 ## Conclusion:
 By applying various prompting techniques, you can generate high-quality content for a wide range of use cases, from business reports and case studies to creative works like short stories and articles.
 This experiment demonstrates how structured prompting can guide AI models like ChatGPT to create coherent, accurate, and engaging outputs tailored to specific needs.